 - Among PSN there is a large variation of needs, abilities, behaviors, attitudes and contexts of use.
 Their needs and abilities may also change over time at different rate (e.g., cognitive decline in older adults).
 These can be difficult to model and translate into systems.

 - Some of the current systems aimed to help PSN do not address their needs, mostly because of inappropriate underpinning theories/models and assumptions, which consequently cause false alarms and impose burden to these people or their caregivers, causing abandonment and health risks.

 - Too many systems out there are based on empirical trial-and-error methods or “old knowledge" that does not translate well to engineering system design.

-Considering these challenges, the research within ISIS Lab focuses on these areas:
+Considering these challenges, the research within ASSIST Lab focuses on these areas:

 - Using established models from a variety of fields (e.g., Psychology, Sociology, health) to predict the various aspects of lives of PSN that the technology is supposed to aid and developing prototypes to validate those models.

 - Thinking of creative ways that the increasingly lower cost, reliable and ubiquitous sensors inside consumer appliances (e.g., cell phones, iPads) can be used to gain insights into user behaviors, especially as it relates to health, rehabilitation and quality of life.

 Our approach to research has always been building and evaluating real, working systems.
 To make certain we stay relevant, we build real prototypes that address problems encountered by users, and use theories that have been validated with user data to drive our designs whenever possible.